 driver or car must start his next race from the

 rear, (SECA Crate Late Model excluded).
-Special events are
+Special

 12. Car number must appear on roof and both sides to

 13. Any situation not specifically covered by this